 But while I was home in Chicago, spending an evening with Jacqui, a friend whose perspective on blogging has always been authentic and grounded and right, we got talking about blogs and about writing, and it hit me: somehow, in the last few months and years of changing styles and formats and direction, I’ve forgotten the heart of this place.

 Because no matter why you start out blogging—to practice your art, to build community, to tell your stories—it’s not long before you start to feel pulled towards another goal: to be noticed.
 All bloggers want to be noticed; all writers want to be read.
-There’s nothing wrong with that.
+It’s natural.
 And you look around and there are bloggers getting endorsements and bloggers quitting their day jobs and bloggers with fan clubs the size of celebrities’, and you think, does what I’m doing matter at all?
+Why am I blogging anyway?
 It’s basic human nature to want someone to care about you, to want to be known; and listen, as any blogger would tell you: keeping up a website takes work and time, but for most of us, instead of getting a paycheck at the end of our work days, we get the satisfaction of knowing other people who like what we do, too.

 But see, here’s the thing.
 When this secondary goal of getting noticed becomes the primary goal for why you blog, something changes about your work.
 It does.
 Maybe it changes by helping you focus and raise the quality of your work; or maybe it distracts you from getting the real work done.
 For me, the biggest difference between blogging because I love it and blogging for recognition is this: I forget what I’m doing here.

 In “The Supper of the Lamb,” Robert Capon says this:

 “The world may or may not need another cookbook, but it needs all the lovers—amateurs—it can get.”